shi-yan/codestage/README.md

 * Samples can be navigated by a menu supporting nested items
 * No backend is needed

 To see a demo of a deployed CodeStage site: [Demo](https://shi-yan.github.io/codestage/).
-Some samples used in this demo comes from [webglsamples](https://github.com/webglsamples/webglsamples.github.io).
+Some samples used in this demo come from [webglsamples](https://github.com/webglsamples/webglsamples.github.io).

 ## Installation
 ```